SmokySignal help #

 The hero panel is the headline.
 It always reads as one of three states:

-- SMOKEY UP / Smokey's up. — A speed-enforcement plane is in the air.
+- SMOKEY UP / Smokey's up. — A law-enforcement plane is in the air — fixed-wing FLIR or patrol helicopter.
 Mind the throttle.

 - ALL CLEAR / Smokey's down. — Nothing alert-class is up.
 If a SAR or transport aircraft happens to be in the air, you'll see a small footnote.